'The many challenges faced by the people of Derry is relentless and painful to individuals, families and communities'

-Our resilience is being tested – day in day out - Advice NW
+The poverty rate for Derry & Strabane stands at 22%, those gathered were told.

+Officers and committee members pictured at Frida’s Advice North-West AGM held at the Embassy Building, Strand Road, Derry.

-The Derry-Strabane Council area suffers the highest poverty rate in Northern Ireland and the squeeze in incomes, the cost of basic foodstuffs, the massive increase in fuel costs, and even the outworking of global events such as Covid and the war in Ukraine have combined to make an already difficult economic situation much, much worse for many families here.
+The squeeze in incomes, the cost of basic foodstuffs, the massive increase in fuel costs, and even the outworking of global events such as Covid and the war in Ukraine have combined to make an already difficult economic situation much, much worse for many families here.

 That was the hard-hitting message from Advice North West chair, Sam McPherson when speaking at Friday’s third Annual General Meeting of the organisation.
 In his report the chair said his report overlaps with ‘one of the most severe squeezes on living standards in living memory’.